elixir-lsp/elixir-ls/README.md

 The Elixir Language Server provides a server that runs in the background, providing IDEs, editors, and other tools with information about Elixir Mix projects.
 It adheres to the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol), a standard for frontend-independent IDE support.
 Debugger integration is accomplished through the similar [VS Code Debug Protocol](https://code.visualstudio.com/docs/extensionAPI/api-debugging).

-## This is now the main elixir-ls repo
+## This is the main elixir-ls repo

 The [elixir-lsp](https://github.com/elixir-lsp)/[elixir-ls](https://github.com/elixir-lsp/elixir-ls) repo began as a fork when the original repo at [JakeBecker](https://github.com/JakeBecker)/[elixir-ls](https://github.com/JakeBecker/elixir-ls) became inactive for an extended period of time.
 So we decided to start an active fork to merge dormant PR's and fix issues where possible.
 We also believe in an open and shared governance model to share the work instead of relying on one person to shoulder the whole burden.